claceio/docs/content/docs/App/Request/index.md

 title: "Request"
 weight: 300
 date: 2023-10-06
-summary: "The Request structure coming into the handler function"
+summary: "The Request structure passed into the handler function, handling argument and post data"
 ---

 ## Request Structure